Pashto: History

-Strabo, who lived between 64 BC and 24 CE, explains that the tribes inhabiting the lands west of the Indus River were part of Ariana.
+Strabo, who lived between 64 BCE and 24 CE, explains that the tribes inhabiting the lands west of the Indus River were part of Ariana.
 This was around the time when the area inhabited by the Pashtuns was governed by the Greco-Bactrian Kingdom.
 From the 3rd century CE onward, they are mostly referred to by the name Afghan (Abgan).

-Abdul Hai Habibi believed that the earliest modern Pashto work dates back to Amir Kror Suri of the early Ghurid period in the 8th century, and they use the writings found in Pata Khazana.
+Abdul Hai Habibi believed that the earliest modern Pashto work dates back to Amir Kror Suri of the early Ghurid period in the 8th century, and they used the writings found in Pə́ṭa Xazāná.
 Pə́ṭa Xazāná (پټه خزانه) is a Pashto manuscript claimed to be written by Mohammad Hotak under the patronage of the Pashtun emperor Hussain Hotak in Kandahar; containing an anthology of Pashto poets.
 However, its authenticity is disputed by scholars such as David Neil MacKenzie and Lucia Serena Loi.
 Nile Green comments in this regard: